Curriculum Clubs

 To discuss real world issues and promote an eagerness to promote change.

-To increase school spirit through creating fun videos, buildilng community, and sharing school information in a relatable manner.
+To increase school spirit through creating fun videos, building community, and sharing school information in a relatable manner.

 Faculty Monitor: Melanie Carpentier